rahulkj/rahulkj.github.io/_posts/2014-10-09-jenkins-mac-setup.md

 ---

 layout: post
 title: "🔧 Install Jenkins Setup on Mac"
 date:   2014-10-09 16:14:00 -0600
 tags:
-  - jenkins
+  - programming
-  - macos
+  - devops
   - ci-cd
-  - automation
 categories:
-  - devops
-  - ci-cd
-  - tools
+  - DevOps

 ---

 Had troubles with setting the remote access and changing the port for Jenkins.
 It was pretty easy to change the default configurations.
 Here are the steps: